paulseward/puppet-wordpress/README.markdown

 * `wp_debug_display`<br />
   Specifies the `WP_DEBUG_DISPLAY` value that extends debugging to cause debug messages to be shown inline, in HTML pages.
 Default: 'false'

+* `wp_cache`<br />
+  Specifies whether to enable caching in Wordpress.
+Required for some caching plugins.
+Default: 'false'

 ### Define wordpress::instance

 * The parameters for `wordpress::instance` is exactly the same as the class `wordpress` except as noted below.